 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade in New Zealand is observed through various educational and awareness initiatives, public statements, and events across the country that emphasize the country's commitment to human rights.
 Informative sessions are held in schools, colleges, and community centers to educate Kiwis about the horrors of the past and the need to ensure such atrocities are never repeated.
 This observance is held annually on March 25th.

-Facts about Victims of Slavery & the Transatlantic Slave Trade
+Top 9 Facts for 2026 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade in NZ

 In the News and Trending in NZ for International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade